aisland2/aisland2.github.io/TestCase1.md

   * To test the steps for making and starting a new game properly.
 * Pre-Test Conditions:
   * Need to make sure that the engine for the game is operating.
-  * Need to be allowed to picked Story Mode.
+  * Need to be allowed to pick Story Mode.

 ## Test Steps:
 | # | Description | Expected Result | Check (√) |